-- Review the information from the Request to Receive Services Screens to determine whether sufficient information has been entered to justify the Intake Worker's recommendation: - If the supervisor agrees with the worker's recommendation then the supervisor will approve the intake and assign the referral to a worker.
+- Review the information from the Request to Receive Services Screens to determine whether sufficient information has been entered to justify the Intake Worker's recommendation; - If the supervisor agrees with the Worker's recommendation then the supervisor will approve the intake and assign the referral to a Worker.

-Upon assignment of the referral the worker will:
+Upon assignment of the referral the Worker will:

-- Contact community services providers in the area to discuss the referral and pick the most appropriate service to match to needs of the family and/or Juvenile; and, - Notify the family and the agency by mail that the referral has been made.
+- Contact community services providers in the area to discuss the referral and pick the most appropriate service to match the needs of the family and/or juvenile; and, - Notify the family and the agency by mail that the referral has been made.

 The family may refuse to cooperate with the community based services.
 The Department cannot require participation.
-If no CPS concerns have been reported or discovered, then the case may be closed.
-However, if it is felt that a child under the age of 18 is subject to conditions where abuse or neglect is likely to occur or behavior control influences are documented, a CPS referral must be made.
+If no Child Protective Services concerns have been reported or discovered, then the case may be closed.
+However, if it is felt that a child under the age of 18 is subject to conditions where abuse or neglect is likely to occur or behavior control influences are documented, a Child Protective Services referral must be made.